 Welcome to Padlet for Schools for teachers!

-Welcome to your new Padlet for Schools account!
+Welcome teachers! -- To your new Padlet for Schools account!

 What is Padlet?

-Padlet is a software that allows you to create, use and share virtual boards that include lesson plans, discussion boards and fun classroom activities.
+Lets start with the basics!
+Padlet is a software that allows you to create, use and share virtual creations that include lesson plans, discussion boards and fun classroom activities.
 We also have interactive whiteboards where you can create games, story books and so much more!

-If you want to see what a beautiful board looks like in action, check it out here!
+If you want to see what a beautiful board looks like, check it out here!

 To see what an interactive Sandbox entails, click here!